Breaking down drainage systems: A simplified explanation

 FAQ

-When should I wash my drains in my plumbing?
+When should I clean my plumbing drain?

-How do I know whether my drain in my plumbing is leaky?
+How can I tell if my plumbing drain is leaky?

-What should I do if notice foul odors emanating from my plumbing drain?
+What should I do if I notice foul odors emanating from my plumbing drain?